chuegle/boto/docs/source/sqs_tut.rst

 This tutorial focuses on the boto interface to the Simple Queue Service from Amazon Web Services.
-This tutorial assumes that you have already downloaded and installed boto.
+This tutorial assumes that you have already downloaded and installed boto1.

 Creating a Connection
 ---------------------
 The first step in accessing SQS is to create a connection to the service.
-There are two ways to do this in boto.
+There are two ways to do this in boto1.
 The first is:

->>> from boto.sqs.connection import SQSConnection
+>>> from boto1.sqs.connection import SQSConnection
 >>> conn = SQSConnection('<aws access key>', '<aws secret key>')

 At this point the variable conn will point to an SQSConnection object.
 In